Maharab24/Online-Phone-shop/README.md

 # Features

-- 🏠 Homepage showcasing all phones with images, names, and prices
+- 🏠 Homepage showcasing all phones with images, names, and details
 - 🔍 Search functionality to find phones by keyword
 - 📁 Category browsing (e.g., Xiaomi, Samsung, Apple)
 - 📱 Mobile-responsive design using DaisyUi